-The field survey after the flood focused on the quantification of deposited wood, identification of recruitment sources, and identification of changes in planform geometry (i.e., channel widening).
-The survey was carried out along 9.5 km of the Emme River (the section between 1250 m downstream of the confluence with the Bärselbach stream and the Räbloch gorge) and two of its main tributaries (Sädelgrabe and Gärtelbach), although other tributaries were visited as well.
-Regarding large wood, source areas (including landslides or debris floods and bank erosion) were identified in the field and mapped using the aerial images (see next subsection), and wood deposits were measured in the field (details explained below).
+The field survey after the flood focused on the quantification of deposited wood, identification of recruitment sources, and identification of changes in planform geometry (i.e., bank erosion).
+The field survey was carried out along 9.5 km of the Emme River and two of its main tributaries (Sädelgrabe and Gärtelbach), although other tributaries were visited as well.
+Regarding large wood, source areas (including landslides or debris floods and bank erosion) were identified in the field and mapped in GIS, and wood deposits were measured.
 Moreover, we noted whether LW from hillslopes processes reached the streams, as most of the mass movements were shallow landslides and not directly connected to the channel network.
-However, mass movements were not very common and the main process recruiting LW was bank erosion.

-Each piece of LW (length > 1m and diameter > 10 cm; Wohl et al., 2010) deposited during the flood along the studied reaches was assigned to a class relative to its mid-length diameter and length (Marcus et al., 2002; Daniels, 2006; Lucía et al., 2015; Rickli et al., 2016), i.e., seven classes were distinguished from <>10 cm to > 40 cm in diameter and nine classes from < 2 to > 16 m for length.
+Each piece of LW (length > 1m and diameter > 10 cm; Wohl et al., 2010) deposited during the flood along the studied reaches was assigned to a class relative to its mid-length diameter and length (Marcus et al., 2002; Daniels, 2006; Lucía et al., 2015; Rickli et al., 2016), i.e., seven classes were distinguished from < 10 cm to > 40 cm in diameter and nine classes from < 2 to > 16 m for length.
 Log volume was calculated as solid cylinders (Thévenet et al., 1998).
-Wood accumulations (i.e., wood jams) were also measured.
+Wood accumulations were also measured.
 The wood volume of each jam was calculated geometrically through its area and height (measured in the field), considering a 50-80% range in porosity (Thévenet et al., 1998).

 In the tributary catchments where large quantities of wood were deposited, mainly along the Sädelgrabe fan, the extension of wood deposits and size of accumulations prevented the measurement of individual pieces.
 Areas with similar density of wood were identified and plots were measured to estimate total wood volume in the area (see Figure S3).
 Most of the recruited wood from the Gärtelbach was deposited along the Emme floodplain.

 Civil protection services removed some of the wood deposits immediately after the flood, storing the material at two sites close to the river, one near the confluence between the Sädelgrabe and the Emme and another near the Bumbach bridge (Figure 1).
 These piles (five in total) were analysed as well and wood samples were measured to estimate the stored wood volume and wood size distribution (Rickli et al., 2016).

-2.3.2.
+248 2.3.2.
 GIS analysis

-The field survey was complemented with GIS analyses (using ArcGIS 10.1; ESRI©) with the aim to extend the study to the upper catchment and to include all tributaries.
-The entire upper catchment was analysed by splitting the stream network into 64 sub-reaches according to the tributaries junctions and the location of bridges, as bridges

-256 may act as obstacles to the downstream transfer of wood (see Figure S1, Table 1).
-A total of 54.5 km of stream 257 network length were analysed.
+The field survey was complemented with GIS analyses with the aim to extend the study to the upper catchment and to include all tributaries.
+The entire upper catchment was analysed by splitting the stream network into 64 sub-reaches according to the tributaries junctions and the location of bridges, as bridges may act as obstacles to the downstream transfer of wood (see Figure S1).
+A total of 54.5 km of stream network length were analysed.